Niharika-Boyanapalli/student/hacks/snake.md

         /////////////////////////////////////////////////////////////
         let changeDir = function(key){
             // test key and switch direction
-            switch(key) {
+            // CHANGED CODE TO USE WASD SO AS NOT TO MOVE THE ENTIRE PAGE WHILE PLAYING switch(key) {
                 case 37:    // left arrow
+                    if (snake_dir !== 1)    // not right
+                        snake_next_dir = 3; // then switch left
+                    break;
+                case 65:    // 'A'
                     if (snake_dir !== 1)    // not right
                         snake_next_dir = 3; // then switch left
                     break;